matthieugomez/regife/README.md

 ## Standard errors
 Robust standard errors can be specified with the option `vce`.

-In all cases except boostrap, they are directly fed to the regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id` (as discussed in section 6 of of Bai 2009).
+In all cases except boostrap, the option is simply passed to the regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id` (as discussed in section 6 of of Bai 2009).

 ```